 It is considered a serious offence if a student is found to be in possession or in supervision of any dangerous weapons or explosive materials.
 'Weapon' is as defined in the Weapons Act 1971.

-ic rules and regulations ent who owns or uses any type of vehicle must: fulfil the requirements under the Road Transportation Act 1987 and all subsections under the Act on campus and public roads.
-Use d of force It is co nsidered an offence if a student: partakes in any kind of activities that involve force, extortion, molestation, harassment or any forn of disturbance among themselves or towards others; involves directly in any form of ragging or bullying, or abuse or the like inside or outside of campus; uses force, aggression or threat to cause hurt to others; engages in any physical aggression such as riots or fights, or commits an assault on any parties; exhibits verbal and/or physical behaviour of a racist or prejudiced nature towards any other member of the community inside or outside the campus.
-Asse mbly It is considered a serious offence if any groups of students or organisations of students plan, organise, attend or take part in any assembly or meeting at any given places without permission from the relevant authorities.
+Traffic rules and regulations

+A student who owns or uses any type of vehicle must:

+• fulfil the requirements under the Road Transportation Act 1987 and all subsections under the Act, on campus and public roads.

+Use of force

+It is considered an offence if a student:

+- partakes in any kind of activities that involve force, extortion, molestation, harassment or any form of disturbance among themselves or towards others; - involves directly in any form of ragging or bullying, or abuse or the like inside or outside of campus; - uses force, aggression or threat to cause hurt to others; - engages in any physical aggression such as riots or fights, or commits an assault on any parties; - exhibits verbal and/or physical behaviour of a racist or prejudiced nature towards any other member of the community inside or outside the campus.

+Assembly

+It is considered a serious offence if any groups of students or organisations of students plan, organise, attend or take part in any assembly or meeting at any given places without permission from the relevant authorities.
 A student is to abide by all the rules and regulations that are enforced in his institution.

+Academic integrity

+A student is not allowed any form of falsification and plagiarism i.e copying or allowing people to copy, plagiarize during exams, lab assignments, preparation of coursework or thesis and the like.

+Accommodation

-Acad emic integrity A student is not allowed any form of falsification and plagiarism i.e copying or allowing people to copy, plagiarize during exams, lab assignments, preparation of coursework or thesis and the like.
-Acco mmodation Students who reside in an on-campus residence are to abide by the rules of accommodation set by their respective institutions.
-Students who reside off-campus need to take on an even greater obligation of respecting the neighborhood standards and watching out for neighbors.
+- Students who reside in an on-campus residence are to abide by the rules of accommodation set by their respective institutions. - Students who reside off-campus need to take on an even greater obligation of respecting the neighborhood standards and watching out for neighbors.

 Students are advised not to cause trouble or emit noises in any way that are of disturbance to others.

+Safety and Emergency

-Safet y and Emergency Be safety conscious, especially in the first few weeks as you get used to your new environment and culture.
-Take extra care of your safety in high risk areas, especially if you need to go out late at night.
-If you are encountered with a real emergency, the first point of contact would be the International Office or your contact at your Institution.
-Call 999 - police, ambulance, fire stations and civil defence rescue units if you are in trouble.
-(Warning: Under Section 233 of the Communications and Multimedia Act 1998, the penalty for misuse of the communication network isa fine of RM50 000, or one year's jail, or both).
+- Be safety conscious, especially in the first few weeks as you get used to your new environment and culture. - Take extra care of your safety in high risk areas, especially if you need to go out late at night.
+If you are encountered with a real emergency, the first point of contact would be the International Office or your contact at your Institution. - Call 999 police, ambulance, fire stations and civil defence rescue units if you are in trouble.
+(Warning: Under Section 233 of the Communications and Multimedia Act 1998, the penalty for misuse of the communication network is fine of RM50 000, or one year's jail, or both).

-For further assistance, you may call Student Affairs and Development Division, Department of Higher

-Education's general line at 603-88835939 during office hours.
+For further assistance, you may call Student Affairs and Development Division, Department of Higher Education's general line at 603-88835939 during office hours.

+ACKNOWLEDGMENT

-ACKNOWLEDGMENT The Administration of Faculty of Biosciences and Medical Engineering woul acknowledge the efforts of all staff (academic and non-academic) who were inversely publication of the Postgraduate Handbook 2015/2016.
-Postgraduate Handbook FBME-UTM 2015/2016 Page 103
+The Administration of Faculty of Biosciences and Medical Engineering would like to acknowledge the efforts of all staff (academic and non-academic) who were involved in the publication of the Postgraduate Handbook 2015/2016.